 Quick Summary

-• Multiple offers in Rancho Mission Viejo are created by pricing accuracy, positioning, and launch timing
+- Multiple offers in RMV are created by pricing accuracy, presentation quality, and controlled launch window timing for the exact floor plan and village

 Q: Are multiple offers common in Rancho Mission Viejo?

-A: Yes, when a home is priced accurately and positioned correctly for its exact floor plan, village, and current competition.
+A: Yes, when a home is priced accurately for its exact floor plan, village, and current model-match competition.
+In Sendero, where 941 homes across 11 neighborhoods create tight inventory, a correctly priced listing regularly draws two to five competing offers within the first week.

 Why Multiple Offers Happen in Rancho Mission Viejo

-RMV buyers are disciplined.
-They track exact models, recent model match sales, active competition, and timing village by village.
-When a home enters the market at the right value window, the most prepared buyers recognize it immediately.
+RMV buyers track exact models, recent model-match sales, and active competition village by village across Sendero, Esencia, Rienda, and Gavilan.
+When a home enters the market at the correct value window using The Archuletta RMV Pricing System, prepared buyers recognize it immediately.
+Overlap creates competition.

 How RMV Buyers Compete When Multiple Offers Are Present